abhivaidya07/AnsibleDockerfile/README.md

 $ ssh root@localhost -p port_no

-You can also take ssh of the container using port mapped to container's 22 port.
+You can also take ssh of the container using port, mapped to container's 22 port.